 '''Posh and Becks''': Primarily another vehicle for TooDumbToLive jokes.

 '''The England national side:''' Featuring Beckham again, Wayne Rooney, manager Sven Goran Erikson and so forth.

 There were also a great number of one-off sketches.
 In the vein of ''PrivateEye'' style humour, a lot of these involved crossing over two news stories or parodying a show ''by'' referencing current political issues.
-For example, there was a parody of ''TheSimpsons'' called "The Johnsons" (about BorisJohnson's family).
+For example, there was a parody of ''WesternAnimation/TheSimpsons'' called "The Johnsons" (about UsefulNotes/BorisJohnson's family).

 Tropes used include: